hope you enjoy

 opportunity for me to bring together and focus several of my

 microscopy, history of science, photography, and computer

 technology.
 The site originally started as a way to introduce

-my grandsons to the wonders hidden within my antique
+my grandchildren to the wonders hidden within my antique

 microscope slide collection.
 I was encouraged by several